 I have found that DCAA auditors are reasonable people who understand small companies must grow into government business systems.
 Showing them your accounting structure and your business system plans will display knowledge they will appreciate and assure them you understand the requirements, even if you cannot demonstrate all the processes at the point in time that the government initially audits your company.

 Chapters 45 and 51 through 53 of my Book, "Small Business Federal Government Contracting" provides further detail and examples on establishing CAS-Compliant small business planning, pricing and job cost accounting.
-The book is free as a download in the left margin of this site in the first "Box Net" cube.
+The book is free as a download in the right margin of this site in the "Box Net" cube.